Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Update-AzureRmReservation.md

 ```

 ### -AppliedScopeType
-Type of the `Reservation` to be updated
+Type of the Applied Scope

 ```yaml
 Type: String